Career Fair Success Tips

 During the Fair

 1. At a traditional career fair, you’ll want to shake hands, make eye contact, and present yourself in a friendly, positive, and energetic manner.
 This is your opportunity to make a good first impression.
 During a virtual fair, you’ll want to be positive, concise, and professional in your written or verbal interactions with representatives.
 Don't use abbreviations, emoticons, text terminology, or slang, and be sure to check your spelling.
-A virtual fair may seem more casual and less formal, but remember - it is still a professional, formal event where you should make a positive first impression.
+A virtual fair may seem more casual, but remember - it is still a professional, formal event where your goal is to make the most positive first impression possible.

-2. Demonstrate that you have done your research by asking well-thought-out questions that relate specifically to the position and/or organization versus standard questions where your answers could have been found on the internet.
+2. Demonstrate that you have done your research by asking well-thought-out questions that relate specifically to the position and/or organization versus standard questions where your answers could have been found online.
 Be clear and concise in your questions and answers.
 During a virtual fair, respond in a timely and professional manner to chats.

 3. Be prepared to take notes about the different hiring organizations and their unique application process.
 Ask for a business card, or in the case of a virtual career fair, write down the representative’s name and contact information so you can follow-up.